HumanBrainProject/kg-core/docs/authorization.md

 This means that the given role applies globally for all spaces of the KG available

 #### By space
-The applied role is available for a specific space
+The applied role is available for a specific space.
+For spaces, it is allowed to specify a **'*'** wildcard.
+It e.g. allows you to specify a role for a specific prefix of spaces.
+Please note that the wildcard will not work if used in the context of a specific instance.

 #### By instance
 The applied role is available for a specific instance